syiidahasnaa30/syiidahasnaa30/README.md

 My Name is **Rosyiidah Hasnaa**, I'm currently live in Surabaya, Indonesia.
 I'm a Final Year Student of Informatics Engineering at Politeknik Elektronika Negeri Surabaya.
 I have experience building a website using html, css, bootstrap, javascript and react js and making a responsive website.
 I enjoy learning about front-end developers in my free time.
 An eager and conscientious person who works well in team environments.

 - 🎓 Studying Informatics Engineering at Politeknik Elektronika Negeri Surabaya
-- 🌱 I’m currently learning about machine learning and frontend developer
+- 🌱 I’m currently learning about react js
 - 📫 Reach me on :
   - ✉ syiidahasnaa30@gmail.com
   - [Linkedin](https://www.linkedin.com/in/syiidahasnaa/)